 Two Chilean startups achieve unicorn status: Cornershop and then NotCo became the first Chilean companies to achieve unicorn status by becoming startups valued at US$1 billion.
 The development comes in an environment that has been applauded the world over.
 This year we learned that Chile ranks second in the world in early-stage entrepreneurial activity according to the IMD’s 2021 ranking.
 It was also named the safest Latin American country for investing in by The Economist Intelligence Unit, as the country with the most potential to attract foreign investors according to the Milken Institute, and the region’s leader in innovation.

 World’s leading adventure tourism destination: Chile was named the world’s leading adventure tourism destination for the six consecutive year as part of the World Travel Awards annual competition.
-It was also chosen the leading adventure tourism destination in South America for the seventh consecutive year, and the Atacama Desert was named the leading romantic destination for the first time.
+It was also chosen the leading adventure tourism destination in South America for the seventh consecutive year, and the Atacama Desert was named the leading romantic destination for the fourth time.

 The 50th Anniversary of Neruda’s Nobel Prize: The year 2021 also brought major anniversaries that showcase how Chile has inspired the world.
 It has been 50 years since Pablo Neruda received the Nobel Prize, 100 years since Gabriela Mistral launched her international career, and 10 years since Nicanor Parra won the Cervantes Prize.
 Chile was also a stand-out at the Oscars with the film The Mole Agent by Maite Alberdi, while Variety magazine chose Pablo Larraín’s Spencer as the best film of the year.